Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 24 Januari 2026 13.45.13 UTC
+- WIB: Sabtu, 24 Januari 2026 14.28.27 UTC
-- WITA: Sabtu, 24 Januari 2026 14.45.13 UTC
+- WITA: Sabtu, 24 Januari 2026 15.28.27 UTC
-- WIT: Sabtu, 24 Januari 2026 15.45.13 UTC
+- WIT: Sabtu, 24 Januari 2026 16.28.27 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: motivational
+Kategori: technology